timswims/ESK/README.md

 #### Background

-This tutorial is designed to give you a first-hand view of what Oracle Log Analytics can do.
-You will see how to quickly identify issues and find anomalies within your IT environment.
-This is done using IT metrics and logs collected by Oracle Log Analytics.
-For this exercise we will use sample logs so you can quickly see how Log Analytics works without the extra steps of installing agents and a gateway for realtime metric and log collection normally carried out for production use.
+This tutorial kit is designed to give you a first-hand glimpse of what Oracle Log Analytics can do.
+You will see how to quickly identify issues and find anomalies within your IT environment using IT metrics and logs collected by Oracle Log Analytics.
+For this exercise we will use sample logs so you can quickly see how Log Analytics works without the extra steps of installing agents and a gateway.
+For realtime metric and log collection, agents are installed for data collection.
+This is covered in the documentation found here https://docs.oracle.com/en/cloud/paas/management-cloud/index.html
 Using the provided sample log data, you will be able to quickly explore the basic functionalities of OMC Log Analytics.

 #### What Do You Need?

-- An Oracle Cloud account: if you do not already have one, sign up for a free trial  and see **Creating an Oracle Cloud Trial** below.
+- The name of your Oracle Cloud account, user name and password: if you do not already have one, sign up for a free trial.
+See **Creating an Oracle Cloud Account With Free Credits Trial ** below.
 - A UNIX client with TLS 1.2 support.
+- An Internet connection to Oracle Mananagement Cloud

-<details><summary><b>Creating an Oracle Cloud Trial</b></summary>
+<details><summary><b>Creating an Oracle Cloud Trial Account</b></summary>

 Navigate [**here**](https://cloud.oracle.com/home) and sign up for an Oracle Cloud trial.
-When you sign up for Oracle Cloud, your account is created soon after you sign up and you receive a welcome email.

-The welcome email has the following information:
+You will receive a welcome email soon after your account is created with the following information:

 * Your user name and temporary password

 * The name of your Cloud Account

-Using the information in the welcome email you can access My Services and explore the Guided Journey, while your services are being provisioned.
+Using the information in the welcome email you can access My Services and explore the Guided Journey, while your services are being provisioned, which can take up to 5 hours.

-After Oracle Management Cloud is provisioned, you’ll receive a notification on the My Services dashboard.
-Please allow roughly 5 hours after receiving the email for your entire cloud environment to be provisioned.
+After your account is provisioned, you’ll receive a notification on the My Services dashboard.
+NOTE: Please allow up to 5 hours after receiving the welcome email for your entire cloud environment to be provisioned.
 </details>

 ## 1. Prepare Your Environment

-#### Identify Your Oracle Management Cloud Instance
+#### Set Up Your Oracle Management Cloud Instance

-To meet the pre-requisites, you must have signed up for an Oracle Cloud account and created an Oracle Management Cloud instance.
-If you don't already have an Oracle Management Cloud instance, create one.
-For more information, see **Creating an Oracle Management Cloud Instance** below.
+Once you have your Oracle Cloud account provisioned, you can create an Oracle Management Cloud instance.
+If you already have one, skip this step.
+See **Creating an Oracle Management Cloud Instance** below.

 <details><summary><b>Creating an Oracle Management Cloud Instance</b></summary>